riccardo-df/riccardo-df.github.io/code.md

 <div style="display: flex; align-items: center;">
     <div style="flex: 1; font-size: 0.9em;">
         <em>'causalQual' provides a suite of tools for estimating causal effects when the outcome of interest is qualitative - i.e., multinomial or ordered.
 The package
-    implements the framework introduced in Di Francesco and Mellace (2025), shifting the focus to well-defined and interpretable estimands that quantify how treatment affects the probability distribution over outcome categories.
+    implements the framework introduced in <a href="https://arxiv.org/abs/2502.11691">Di Francesco and Mellace (2025)</a>, shifting the focus to well-defined and interpretable estimands that quantify how treatment affects the probability distribution over outcome categories.
 It supports selection-on-observables, instrumental variables, regression discontinuity, and difference-in-differences designs.</em>
     </div>